orassayag/countries-ranks/README.md

 ## Credits

-Thanks to Thu Nghiem from devchallenges.io from his toturial on https://www.youtube.com/watch?v=v8o9iJU5hEA and this code from https://github.com/nghiemthu/world-ranks
+Thanks to Thu Nghiem from devchallenges.io from his tutorial on https://www.youtube.com/watch?v=v8o9iJU5hEA and this code from https://github.com/nghiemthu/world-ranks

 ## Author